neuertlab/TrueSpot-ReferenceData/README.md

 # TrueSpot Benchmarking Data Repository
-This repository is for scripts, figures, and smaller data tables used for benchmarking RNA-FISH spot detection tools as described in Hospelhorn, Kesler, and Neuert 2023.
+This repository is for scripts, figures, and smaller data tables used for benchmarking RNA-FISH spot detection tools as described in Hospelhorn, et al. 2024.
 Image stacks and large result files are hosted elsewhere, linked below.

 ## Contents
 The included `Documentation.md` file describes the processes, data tables, and scripts used for various analyses in more detail.